marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `vacciantion.moderna` Number of people who were vaccinated with Moderna

+`vacciantion.astraZeneca` Number of people who were vaccinated with AstraZeneca

 `delta` New first vaccination compared to yesterday

 `secondVaccination.vaccinated` Number of people who got the second vaccination